Albertinou/Albertinou/README.md

 - 👋 Hi, I’m @Albertinou
-- 👀 I’m interested in everything new thats this World can offer
+- 👀 I’m interested in everything new this World can offer
 - 🌱 I’m currently learning frontend (javascript, css, HTML, Angular)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...